MikeTaylor/palaeo-archbishop/archbishop-manuscript.md

 ## Contemporary accounts

-XXX Migeod papers: material found, quarry map, interpretations
+As an explorer and linguist, Migeod's palaeontological skills were not his strongest point, and he was not well respected as a scientist by his peers.
+Charig's (1990) memoir of his Tendaguru assistant Francis "Rex' Parrington tells us "Parrington [...] soon discovered that Migeod's pretensions concealed a profound ignorance of many subjects, and thereafter he delighted in setting deliberate verbal traps for Migeod, into which Migeod invariably fell" (p363).
+Charig further says that "the expedition  (no fault of Parrington's) was ill-conceived and ill-prepared" (p364).
+Parrington later described Migeod as "a charlatan" (Arthur Cruickshanks, pers. comm., 2005).
+After visting the BMNH's then sparse Tendaguru collection, Friedrich von Huene wrote in a 1927 letter to Wener Janensch, wrote "Spoke with Migeod who last excavated at Tendaguru [...]
+Migeod does not have the slightest notion of palaeontology" (Maier 2003:199).
+Even the BMNH's own director Sidney Harmer wrote to the museum trustees "Mr. Migeod has done his work admirably, but it appears that he has not the special knowledge of Palaeontology which is required to make the work a complete success [...] he appears to be willing to admit that he is not a Palaeontologist" (Maier 2003:199).

-Migeod's (1931a) reporting is in places haphazard: only a random smattering of measurements are given, for example; and on page 92 he gives the length of the "shoulder vertebra" (see below) as 24 inches, then four sentences later as 23 inches.
+And indeed Migeod's (1931a) reporting is in places haphazard: only a random smattering of measurements are given, and these are sometimes inconsistent: for example, on page 92 he gives the length of the "shoulder vertebra" (see below) as 24 inches, then four sentences later as 23 inches.
 Nevertheless, his account gives a good idea of the material that existed and was excavated, and allows us to draw conclusions about what must have been lost or destroyed between then and now.

 ![Site map with prepared material highlighted](figures/export/site-map.jpeg)